 5. Breakfast is the most important meal of the day

-Although these nutrition myths are likely here to stay, educating yourself by separating fact from fiction when it comes to nutrition can help you feel more empowered to develop a nutritious and sustainable dietary pattern that works for your individual needs.
+Although these nutrition myths are likely here to stay.
+Educating yourself by separating fact from fiction can help you feel more empowered to develop a nutritious and sustainable dietary pattern for you.

 Regency Healthcare has certified and experienced dieticians and nutritionists.
-Visit today for a consult.
+Visit today for a consultation.